workingDog/StixToNeoDB/README.md

 With the option **--zip** the input file must be a zip file with one or more entry files containing a single bundle of Stix objects in each.

 If the database already exists, the data will be added to it, otherwise a new neo4j database will be created.
+An existing database must not be "opened" by another process.

+Note that **StixToNeoDB** will try to "skip" errors in the objects and relations of the input file, e.g. references to non existent objects.

 To view the data, launch the Neo4j-3.2.1 app, select your "db_dir" as the database location and click start.
 Once the status is "Started", open a browser on "http://localhost:7474".